Stephanie Phillips: Career

-In 2022, she launched Grim, an ongoing series at Boom!
+In 2022, she launched Grim, a monthly creator-owned series at Boom!
 Studios about a grim reaper navigating the afterlife, and Rick and Morty: Crisis on C-137 through Oni Press.
-In October 2022, it was announced at the San Diego Comic-Con "Women of Marvel" panel that she would write a new Rogue & Gambit mini-series for Destiny of X and in November, it was announced that she would write a new Cosmic Ghost Rider mini-series for Marvel.
+In October 2022, it was announced at the San Diego Comic-Con "Women of Marvel" panel that she would write a new Rogue & Gambit miniseries as part of the Destiny of X relaunch of the X-Men line of books, and in November, it was announced that she would write a new Cosmic Ghost Rider miniseries for that same publisher.

-In 2023, she was announced as the writer for Capwolf and the Howling Commandos, and in 2024, she became the writer for a Black Widow & Hawkeye mini-series and a new Spider-Gwen: Ghost Spider ongoing series.
-In April, it was announced that she would be a part of the X-Men: From the Ashes relaunch, writing an ongoing series for Phoenix.
-She also published Red Before Black through Boom!
-Studios, which was listed as one of nine independent comics to read this year.
+In 2023, she was reporter to be the writer for Capwolf and the Howling Commandos, and in 2024, she became the writer for a Black Widow & Hawkeye miniseries and a new Spider-Gwen: Ghost Spider ongoing series.
+In April, it was announced that she would be a part of the X-Men: From the Ashes relaunch, writing the monthly series Phoenix.

+In August of that year, she wrote Red Before Black, which was published by Boom!
+Studios, and listed as one of nine independent comics for 2024.

+In November 2025, it was announced that Philips would write a new Daredevil series with artist Lee Garbett.
+The series follows Matt Murdock as he becomes a law professor at Empire State University while facing a new enemy named Omen, whom Phillips explained is derived from elements of Greek tragedy and Gothic literature.
+The series debuted on April 1, 2026 to positive reviews.

+Phllips attracted a base of followers on TikTok, where she discusses her writing process, participates in Q&A sessions, relates behind-the-scenes anecdotes, provides insight and advice for aspiring writers, and delves into comics culture and criticism.